29 Awe-inspiring things to do in Wales

 Located 12 miles from the seaside town of Aberystwyth, Devil’s Bridge is actually three bridges spectacularly stacked atop each other.
 The oldest (and the lowest) dates from the 11th century, and the newest was built in 1901.
 They span the Rheidol Gorge, where the River Mynach plunges 300 feet into the valley far below.

 The name Devil’s Bridge begins with the tale of the devil building a bridge he demands payment of the first living thing to cross the bridge.
 The old lady needs to get her cow back and she manages to outsmart him by sending her dog across the bridge.

 Along the Nature Trail to the falls, you will follow in the footsteps of the monks of the past and enjoy views of the spectacular 300 ft waterfalls deep within the Rheidol gorge.
 This is not an easy walk and there are many stairs to conquer.

 Pontcysyllte Aqueduct and Llangollen Canal

-It took 10 years from 1801 to design and build the aqueduct that carries the Llangollen Canal across the wide valley of the River Dee in northeast Wales and it is designated as a UNESCO World Heritage Site.
+One of the more interesting places to see in Wales is the Pontcysyllte Aqueduct and canal.
+It took 10 years from 1801 to design and build the aqueduct that carries the Llangollen Canal across the wide valley of the River Dee in visit in north Wales and it is designated as a UNESCO World Heritage Site.

 The 18-arched bridge is built of stone and cast iron over 1000 feet in length with soaring arches over 100 feet above the river.
 This is the longest navigable aqueduct in Great Britain and the highest in the world.
 There is a very narrow walkway for pedestrians to cross but the best way to see it is by renting a canal boat to cruise the waterways.